thegorgeouslang/logit_goroutines/README.md

 func main() {
-    logger.SLog.WriteLog("error", "This is an error message", logger.SLog.GetTraceMsg()) logger.SLog.WriteLog("custom1", "This is a custom message", logger.SLog.GetTraceMsg()) }
+    logger.SLog.WriteLog("error", "This is an error message", logger.SLog.GetTraceMsg()) }
 ```
 2019/06/12 18:21:17 Error: This is an error message on /server/go/src/app/main.go:8 PID: 37777
-2019/06/12 18:21:17 Cutom1: This is an custom message on /server/go/src/app/main.go:8 PID: 37777

 Have fun!